 Accrual Basis and Pass-Through Entity Tax

-We have discussed the New York pass-through entity tax in several earlier posts listed below.
+We have discussed the New York pass-through entity tax (PTET) in several earlier posts listed below.

 IRS Notice 2020-75 indicates that an entity’s federal deduction for the pass-through entity tax is allowed for the entity in the taxable year in which the payment of the pass-through entity tax is paid.